Psi Chi Honor Society

 - Especially if you are considering going to graduate school to become a psychological scientist, give serious consideration to working towards an Honors Degree in Psychology or Neuroscience.

-- Volunteer in the community or enroll in a service-learning course.
+- Volunteer in the community or enroll in a service-learning course or a field experience course.

 - Search for internship experiences -- volunteer opportunities, part-time, or summer employment -- as part of your mission to explore careers in which you are interested.
 Read about field experience courses for psychology and neuroscience majors.